Explore & Practice Real Life Skills

 Our clients often struggle with recurring issues from adolescence, causing difficulties in transitioning effectively to independence.
 Many of our clients have participated in numerous forms of therapy, but have struggled translating what they have learned to real life.
 Supported and guided by Certified Life Coaches and mentors, clients are presented with real life situations on a daily basis.
 This provides opportunities for them to have genuine experiences rather than contrived outcomes.

 Daily routines are different for each client, but they all share in the responsibilities of keeping up their “house.”
-Everyone has to be up and ready for the day by 8:30 AM, regardless of their individual schedules.
 Each day includes breakfast and lunch on their own (they plan and prepare their breakfast and lunch individually, though they may eat together, depending on schedules).
-For dinner, the entire house shares in the planning and preparation.
-They then eat dinner as a family, giving them time for connecting and reflecting on their day.
-This also provides opportunities for practicing positive and appropriate social skills.
+For dinner, the opportunity exists for them to either cook as a group, or learn to cook on their own with the mentor’s support.
+Group meals when the schedule allows, provide a great opportunity for practicing positive and appropriate social skills.
 The daily living schedules are designed to allow clients to practice their executive functioning skills.

-All of the ladies participate in outdoor-based adventure activities.
+All of the ladies have the opportunity to participate in outdoor-based adventure activities.
 Canaan Valley boasts endless hiking trails, whitewater rafting, horseback riding, swimming, biking, fishing, camping, skiing (downhill and cross country) and snowshoeing.
 The young ladies enjoy participating in these activities, which are suited to the individual’s experience.

 Our Life Skills Curriculum is the core of the Applewood programming, providing specific direction and support to help clients meet their individual goals for independent living.

 All of our clients are engaged in some level of academic, vocational or training program.
-Some of our clients have not been able to complete high school due to extenuating circumstances, so we offer the opportunity to complete a high school diploma through National High School, which requires a combination of online and book/paper work.
+Some of our clients have not been able to complete high school due to extenuating circumstances, so we offer the opportunity to complete a high school diploma through the TASC program(GED), Home School Program, and/or online High School.
 We provide individual tutoring as needed.
 We also work with Eastern WV Technical and Community College where our clients can take college level courses in a variety of vocational areas or take entry-level core courses as they prepare to attend a four-year college or university.
 Some of our clients complete online courses in an Ed-To-Go program, which provides a certificate of completion.
 Our clients are permitted to take a Certified Nurse Assistant (CNA) course through our local assisted living program.
 We also work with local professionals to provide apprenticeships for clients as appropriate.
 These areas can include electrician, farrier, construction, cable TV/phone/internet line work, and mechanic.